A topic from the subject of Astrochemistry in Chemistry.

 Introduction

-Molecular astrophysics is a branch of chemistry that studies the chemical composition, structure, and dynamics of molecules in space.
+Molecular astrophysics is a branch of chemistry and astronomy that studies the chemical composition, structure, and dynamics of molecules in space.
 It is a relatively new field, with most of the research being done in the past 50 years.

 Basic Concepts